 A rare, total solar eclipse is coming to South Carolina on August 21st, 2017.
 This total eclipse will be clearly visible from only a thin strip of the United States, including much of South Carolina and part of Georgia – just another reason we’re lucky to live here.
-The initial phase of the total solar eclipse should begin around 1:16 PM EDT but the total solar eclipse should begin around 2:33 in the upstate of South Carolina (near Greenville, Anderson, Spartanburg), and around 2:45 PM EDT in the lowcountry.
+The initial phase of the total solar eclipse should begin around 1:16 PM EDT but the total solar eclipse should begin around 2:33 in the upstate of South Carolina (near Greenville, Anderson, Spartanburg), and around 2:45 PM EDT in the Lowcountry.
 The total eclipse will only last for about 90 seconds, so there really is just a brief window of time to witness the rare spectacle.
-Enter your zip code and see what it will look like in your area here.

 At George Sink, P.A.
 Injury Lawyers, we excited about the upcoming celestial show.
 We also want to help keep you safe from the thousands or millions of extra people on the roads and warn you about potential damage to your eyes from viewing the eclipse without protection.
 If you want to observe the eclipse on August 21st, please stay safe!